 Who should apply: Emerging or established writers are welcome to apply

-The Art of Dialogue drills down deeply into how to craft dialogue on the page, ensuring that each of your character’s voices is unique, shaping their distinct speech patterns, and working on questions about who speaks, and when.
+The Art of Dialogue drills down into how to craft dialogue on the page, ensuring that each of your character’s voices is unique.

-As a group, we will dissect these examples for their mastery of dialogic craft skills, including: rhythm, syntax, tone, intention, context, subtext, foreshadowing, exposition, repetition and slang.
-By closely studying these masters of great dialogue, we’ll learn how to craft distinct voices for our own characters, unpacking what makes dialogue ‘click’ in the ears of the reader, and absorbing the strategies used to render each character unique through dialogue alone.
+By closely studying dialogue examples from writers such as Ernest Hemingway, Tara June Winch, John Steinbeck, Harper Lee, Max Porter, Barbara Kingsolver, Cormac McCarthy, George Saunders, Tim Winton and James Kelman, we’ll learn how to craft distinct voices for our own characters, unpacking what makes dialogue ‘click’ in the ears of the reader, and absorbing the strategies used to render each character unique.

-We’ll also ponder how elements such as layout, font, punctuation and the ‘white space’ on the page help to generate our characters’ unique speech patterns – and then we’ll actively apply all these learnings to our own work, refining our dialogue skills as we go.
+During this course we will also examine how elements such as layout, font, punctuation and the ‘white space’ on the page help to generate our characters’ unique speech patterns – and then we’ll actively apply all these learnings to our own work, refining our dialogue skills as we go.

 The program includes:

-• Two or three specific, practical dialogue craft skills / elements each week
+• Two or three specific dialogue elements / craft skills, each week

-• Writing exercises, applying the learnings of that week directly to your own work
+• Writing exercises, applying each dialogue element directly to your own work

-• Posting work to the online portal for peer feedback, and to help build your longer-term writing community
+• Suggestions to help build or sustain your longer-term writing community

 PROGRAM OUTLINE